opengeos/whiteboxR/README.md

 You’ll also need to make sure your machine is able to build packages from source.
 See [Package Development Prerequisites](http://www.rstudio.com/ide/docs/packages/prerequisites) for the tools needed for your operating system.

 ## Usage

+A complete list of functions available in the **whitebox** R package can be found [HERE](https://giswqs.github.io/whiteboxR/reference/index.html).
+Check out this [demo](https://giswqs.github.io/whiteboxR/articles/demo.html) for examples.

 **About WhiteboxTools?**